tea7010/MyLearning/english/my_dict.md

 * senator: A senator is a person who works in the government.
 In the United States, senators are elected by voters to represent them in a state or federal senate.
 * attic: a space or room just below the roof of a building.
 * fare: the money paid for a journey on public transport.
+* dumb: temporarily unable or unwilling to speak.